Showing posts with label lights. Show all posts

 I was sleeping in the front bedroom next to the front door

-A man standing at the door said he was with security and asked if we heard the water running so I let him inside
+A man standing at the door said he was with security and asked if we had heard the water running, so I let him inside

 We checked all the sinks and toilets in front of the condo first

-Water had overflowed into the floor and flooded the condo below us
+Water had overflowed onto the floor and flooded the condo below us

-The people in the condo below us had to be moved to another condo in the middle of the night
+The people in the apartment below us had to be moved to another apartment in the middle of the night

 Everyone went back to bed

-I could not go back to sleep so I watched some TV and uploaded pictures from our day’s adventures.
+I could not go back to sleep, so I watched TV and uploaded pictures from our day's adventures.

-Later that morning a man from engineering came to our condo to check out the sink.
+Later that morning, an engineer came to our condo to inspect the sink.

 It was stopped and had to be replaced.

 We rode to Vanity Fair to do some shopping.
-I bought two cute sweatshirts, one a coke cola, the other pink and gray.
+I bought two cute sweatshirts: one features a Coca-Cola design, and the other is pink and gray.
 I also bought Hubby a gray button-up shirt.

-We were all getting hungry and Texas Roadhouse was close by so we stopped there for lunch.
+We were all getting hungry, and Texas Roadhouse was conveniently located nearby, so we stopped there for lunch.

 We all ordered from the lunch menu.
-I ordered a Sirloin Steak Medium well, sweet potato, and Ceaser Salad.
+I ordered a sirloin steak medium-well, sweet potato, and Caesar salad.

 We had enough leftovers for dinner later that night.

-At 8:00 PM we took a shuttle bus from the Elkmont Activity Center, along with a family of 8, to see Christmas lights, from the condo where we were staying.
+At 8:00 P.M., we took a shuttle bus from the Elkmont Activity Center, along with a family of eight, to see the Christmas lights from the condo where we were staying.

 Elkmont Activity Center

 Several got off the bus to take pictures at the Smoky Mountain Opry.
-We rode past the Titanic, and the Hatfield & McCoy’s.
+We rode past the Titanic and the Hatfields and McCoys.

 Smoky Mountain Opry.

-We rode past the Inn at Christmas, & Veterans Park.
-We rode along the boulevard where we saw the 12 days of Christmas and Teaster Lane where we saw Christmas lights of the old mill, Hey Diddle, Diddle, Humpty Dumpty, Mother Goose, and Pigeon Forge Trolley all decorated in Christmas Light.
+We rode past the Inn at Christmas and Veterans Park.
+We rode along the boulevard, where we saw the 12 Days of Christmas and Teaster Lane, featuring Christmas lights at the old mill, as well as decorations inspired by Hey Diddle Diddle, Humpty Dumpty, Mother Goose, and the Pigeon Forge Trolley, all beautifully lit up for the holiday season.

 We stopped at McDonald's in Huntsville to use the restrooms.
 Sherry and Bobby ordered a hamburger.

-After they dropped me off hubby and I stopped at Wendy’s in Athens for a bowl of hot chili, and chocolate Frosty.
+After they dropped me off, Hubby and I stopped at Wendy's in Athens for a bowl of hot chili and a chocolate Frosty.

 Dec 14,